bitshares/dev.bitshares.works/source/apis/api_restrictions.md

 We provide several different API's.
 Each API has its own ID.
 When running `witness_node`, initially two API's are available.

 - **API 0**: provides read-only access to the database. (e.g. state-less RPC-calls querying)
-- **API 1**: is used to login and gain access to additional, restricted API's. (e.g. authencitated interaction)
+- **API 1**: is used to login and gain access to additional, restricted API's. (e.g. authenticated interaction)

 > Note: To access the restricted API-1 we are required to use the websocket connection with callbacks to access API-1